SHIIBA'S WORDS

 This facet is perfectly assimilated to the great family of Oriental perfumes.
 These spicy notes, as for a dish, come to raise any fragrant bases for a vibrant, dynamic and characterful result.
 Among these aromas we note: cumin, cinnamon, red berries, or even coriander.

-Like amber, musk is of animal origin.
-It comes from the glands of the buckshot during its reproductive period.
+Just like amber, musk is of animal origin.
+It comes from the glands of the deer during its breeding season.
 Yes, perfumery is very surprising.
-Then over the years, synthetic products came to replace musk to protect the animal species.
+Then over the years, synthetic products have replaced musk to protect the animal species.
 In the world of cosmetics, it is easier to find products that do not contain musk rather than the opposite.
-It has, in addition to its softness and modesty, the power to fix and harmonize the composition of a perfume.
+In addition to its softness and modesty, it has the power to fix and harmonize the composition of a perfume.

 We have just covered the 11 different olfactory facets that a perfume can include.
-Obviously a perfume, whatever it is, can be composed of several of these facets.
-There are no rules in perfumery as to the association of odors.
-We hope you enjoyed this article and enriched your culture and fueled your curiosity.
+Obviously, a perfume, whatever it may be, can be composed of several of these facets.
+There are no rules in perfumery regarding the association of odors.
+We hope that you enjoyed this article and that it enriched your culture and nourished your curiosity.

 find us on instagram !